-An example of the final output product (general overview and temperature at 2 metres) is given below:
+An example of final output products (general overview and temperature at 2 metres) is given below:

 The elaboration process greatly increases the capability of the weather forecast model to capture local phenomena and details, often generated by geographic features of the terrain, like orography (rain shadows, foehn wind effects, local sea influence, etc.).